Chronic activation of this survival mechanism impairs health

 The HPA axis relies on a series of hormonal signals to keep the sympathetic nervous system — the "gas pedal" — pressed down.
 If the brain continues to perceive something as dangerous, the hypothalamus releases corticotropin-releasing hormone (CRH), which travels to the pituitary gland, triggering the release of adrenocorticotropic hormone (ACTH).
 This hormone travels to the adrenal glands, prompting them to release cortisol.
 The body thus stays revved up and on high alert.
 When the threat passes, cortisol levels fall.
 The parasympathetic nervous system — the "brake" — then dampens the stress response.

-Techniques to counter stress
+Techniques to counter chronic stress

-The findings of the national survey mentioned earlier support what mental health clinicians experience in their own practices — many people are unable to find a way to put the brakes on stress.
+Many people are unable to find a way to put the brakes on stress.
 Chronic low-level stress keeps the HPA axis activated, much like a motor that is idling too high for too long.
 After a while, this has an effect on the body that contributes to the health problems associated with chronic stress.

 Persistent epinephrine surges can damage blood vessels and arteries, increasing blood pressure and raising risk of heart attacks or strokes.
 Elevated cortisol levels create physiological changes that help to replenish the body's energy stores that are depleted during the stress response.
 But they inadvertently contribute to the buildup of fat tissue and to weight gain.
 For example, cortisol increases appetite, so that people will want to eat more to obtain extra energy.
 It also increases storage of unused nutrients as fat.